axanta ingredients facts

 - Improving visual acuity

-- Boost muscle performance
+- Boost muscle performance [link]

-- Effect of astaxanthin on cycling time trial performance
+- Effect of astaxanthin on cycling time trial performance [link]

-- Astaxanthin In Sports Nutrition
+- Astaxanthin In Sports Nutrition [link]

-Astaxanthin has been shown to display anti-cancer properties in animal studies.
+Astaxanthin has been shown to display anti-cancer properties [link] in animal studies.
 As Astaxanthin is not commonly found in a human diet, information on the extent of its benefits to people’s health is limited but growing.
 As a powerful antioxidant, Astaxanthin can inhibit the growth of cancer cells by lowering free radical-induced cellular damage, reducing inflammation and boosting an immune response.
-A handful of studies has shown Astaxanthin protected mice and rats from cancers by improving their anti-tumor response and a significant inhibitory effect on cancer.
+A handful of studies has shown astaxanthin protected mice and rats from cancers by improving their anti-tumour response and a significant inhibitory effect on cancer.

 Astaxanthin exhibits positive effects against cancer by: